drhsqlite/fossil-mirror/www/chat.md

-Because the chat app has to be able to work over transient CGI-based connections, as opposed to a stable socket connection to the server, real-time tracking of "who's online" is not possible.
+Because the chat app has to be able to work over transient CGI-based connections, as opposed to a stable socket connection to the server, real-time tracking of "who's online" is not feasible.
 As of version 2.17, chat offers an optional feature, toggleable in the settings, which can list users who have posted messages in the client's current list of loaded messages.
 This is not the same thing as tracking who's